 1993 — After buying out his partner, John relocated Cal Box to its present 180,000 sq. ft. facility in Santa Fe Springs CA.

 1995 — CalBox Group designed, built, and moved into an 110,000 sq. ft. facility on 7 acres next to a Rancho Cucamonga golf course.

-It is one of the finest automated sheet plants in California.
+An architecturally modern facility with state-of-the art automated machinery, it is one of the finest sheet plants in California.

 1997 — West Texas Container (WTC) started operating in a 35,000 sq. ft. building leased near Mexico's border in El Paso, Texas.
 Why?